schollz/kiki/README.md

 *Purposes*

 16. Currently there are two kinds of **purposes** - a *share* and an *action*.
 17. A *share* purpose is to share text/html, images (png/jpg), or keys.
 18. A *action* purpose is to create public information for constructing the social network.
-19. The available actions are: following, liking, assigning a profile name, assigning a profile, assigning a profile image, blocking someone, erasing a profile.
+19. Currnetly available actions are: following, liking, assigning a profile name, assigning a profile, assigning a profile image, blocking someone, erasing a profile.
-20. Actions are made public in order to allow quanitfying aspects of the social network to have reliable reputation and identity.
+20. Actions are made **public** in order to allow quanitfying aspects of the social network to have reliable reputation and identity.

+*Access*

+32. A envelope is sealed using public-private key encryption so that only intended recipients can open it.
+You are also a recipient of your own letters.
+33. A **public** letter is one which is additionally sealed with the *region keypair*.
+Everyone on the network has this keypair and will be able to unseal the envelope.
+34. A **friends** letter is one that is sealed against the latest personal *friends keypair*.
+35. The *friends keypair* is generated for each user on initiation.
+36. A *friends keypair* is shared upon making a **friend**.
+37. A **friend** is someone that you follow, that also follows you.
+38. By unfriending, you generate a new *friends keypair* which is transmitted to your remaining friends.
+Your ex-friend will still see your old content, but not th enew content.
+39. You can also send a letter addressed to specific people.
+.
 *Editing and deletion*

-21. Every thing on *kiki* is editable.
+40. Every thing on *kiki* is editable.
 To edit something you create a new letter that identifies the previous letter using **replaces** tag.
-23. Only everything on *kiki* is deletable (e.g. your profile).
+41. Only everything on *kiki* is deletable (e.g. your profile).
 By sending a letter with an action to erase a profile, it will erase everything but that letter.
 When synced with others, it will also erase your content on everyone elses computer. (__Note__: since letters are signed, you cannot delete someone else's profile).

 *The Feed*

+42. Your **feed** is a representation of all the envelopes that are accessible to you.
-26. All posts, user information, and images are aggregated in reverse-chronological order in a displayed **feed**.
+43. Letters than contain shared images/text are aggregated in reverse-chronological order in a displayed **feed**.
-27. You can also hide things from showing up in the feed by editing a post so that its content is empty (effectively deleting it).
+44. You can also hide things from showing up in the feed by editing a post so that its content is empty (effectively deleting it).
-28. When editing content, only the latest edit is shown in the feed.
+45. When editing content, only the latest edit is shown in the feed.
-29. All functions of *kiki* are accessible from the feed (e.g. sending letters of various purposes)
+46. All functions of *kiki* are accessible from the feed (e.g. sending letters of various purposes).
+47. Even though you have the majority of the envelopes on the network, you can only open ones you have access to.

+*The files*

+48. The entire program is a single binary: *kiki*.
+49. The entire database of envelopes is a single `sqlite3` database: *kiki.db*.
+50. The settings file, containing your personal key, is a single file: *kiki.json*.

 # Overview